wkeese/dui/docs/register.md

 interface that is roughly equivalent to the `<div>` tag and is the ancestor of all the HTML* DOM Elements.
 If your widget doesn't need any special features offered by other tags, `HTMLElement` is likely your best base for your widget.

-If your widget through is designed to be an "extension" of another HTML element, like for example a `<button>`, then you should consider utilising a different base for your widget.
+If your widget through is designed to be an "extension" of another HTML element, for example a `<button>`, then you should consider utilising a different base for your widget.
 This will ensure your widget will "behave" like that other root HTML element.
 For example, to create something that extends a `<button>`, you would do something like this: